awexli/library-app/README.md

 - Objects and Object Constructors for organizing code
 - Bootstrap for tabling, tooltip notifications, and modals
-- Local Storage (Allows users to save data on their computer)
+- Local Storage (First time using Local Storage to allow users to save data on their computer)

 ## Future Additions